Trade Show Vendor Application & Contract

 18. Electrical extension cords must be 3-wire with ground.

-19. Any unruly or unsafe animal which, in the opinion of show management, is posing a threat to safety may be asked to be removed from the facility.
+19. Any unruly or unsafe animal that, in the opinion of show management, is posing a threat to safety may be asked to be removed from the facility.

-23. Insurance – Participant is required to obtain and maintain in full force and effect throughout the Show the following insurance:
+23. Insurance – The participant is required to obtain and maintain in full force and effect throughout the Show the following insurance:

 2. For Horse Participant obtain similar limits of liability and coverage as above.
-However if participant has Excess Equine Liability Coverage provided by an Inliidual or Family membership in Colorado Horse Council, then it will be accepted in lieu of above.
+However if the participant has Excess Equine Liability Coverage provided by an individual or Family membership in Colorado Horse Council, then it will be accepted in lieu of the above.
 This insurance does not apply to business entities.

-24. Compliance With Laws and Regulations – Participant shall abide by and observe all federal, state, and local laws, codes, ordinances, rules and regulations and all rules and regulations of the Exhibit Facility (including any union labor work rules).
-All decorative materials used in displays must meet the flame proofing regulations of the Denver Fire Department.
+24. Compliance With Laws and Regulations – Participants shall abide by and observe all federal, state, and local laws, codes, ordinances, rules and regulations, and all rules and regulations of the Exhibit Facility (including any union labor work rules).
+All decorative materials used in displays must meet the flameproofing regulations of the Denver Fire Department.

 Volunteer Opportunity - We need your help! 📣